-When you are applying for an administrative / office position, a typical job interview question is "What is your greatest weakness?"
-As with any inquiry about a weakness during an interview, you want to make sure to answer honestly and sincerely, but still paint yourself in a positive light.
+When you are applying for an administrative or office position, a typical job interview question is, "What is your greatest weakness?"
+As with any inquiry about a weakness during an interview, you want to make sure to answer honestly and sincerely, but still, paint yourself in a positive light.
 It can be tricky to give a good response, but there are ways to respond effectively.

 One strategy when answering this question is to use it as an opportunity to show how you're actively working to improve your weakness.

-A response like this also shows the interviewer that you're equipped to handle a challenge, and are able to come up with solutions to problems.
+A response like this also shows the interviewer that you're equipped to handle a challenge and can come up with solutions to problems.

-Here are sample interview answers which you can edit to fit your personal experiences and background:
+Here are sample interview answers which you can personalize to fit your experiences and background.

 - Although I've never missed a deadline, it is still an effort for me to know when to move on to the next task, and to be confident when assigning others work.